jonathan-sitterley/mean-hello-world/README.md

 The steps below were taken to manage this project and reach the hello world state:
-1)Set up a Trello board for task management: https://trello.com/b/nTZWOi2L/mean-hello-world 2)Create a directory on developer computer named "mean" 3)Open new directory within Visual Studio Code (IDE) 4)Create a README.md in the new directory to project information and setup steps 5)Setup Node and Express
+1)Set up a Trello board for task management: https://trello.com/b/nTZWOi2L/mean-hello-world 2)Create a directory on developer computer named "mean" 3)Open the new directory within Visual Studio Code (IDE) 4)Create a README.md in the new directory for project information and setup steps 5)Setup Node and Express
     -Install Node on developer system from nodejs.org/en (follow installation instructions) -From command prompt, navigate to mean directory, then execute "npm init" and answer series of questions to create package.json
-    -From command prompt, navigate to mean directory, then execute "npm install express" (Remaning steps TBD)
+    -From command prompt, navigate to mean directory, then execute "npm install express" 6)Setup GIT for version control
+    -Create .gitignore file in mean directory
+    -Install Git on developer system from https://git-scm.com/ (follow installation instructions) -From command prompt, navigate to mean directory, then execute "git init" 7)Setup Github Repository to store project files -Install Github CLI
+    -Authenticate Github on developer system (a token will need setup) -Push procedure from project directory:
+        -Add all files (excluding gitignore items), execute "git add -A" -Commit files, execute "git  commit -m "(Add a message to describe commit here)" -Push git commit to Github "git push -u origin main" 8)Setup Angular
+    -(Node and NPM are required, but were already installed in step 5) -Install typescript from command line by executing "npm install -g typescript" -Install Angular CLI from command line by executing "npm install -g @angular/cli" -Create new Angular project in the mean directory called "mean-stack" TBD)Build server
+    -Create index.js in the mean directory
+(Remaning steps TBD)

 ## Usage

-Instructions for how to use the project.
+1)Complete all of the installation and setup steps 2)Start server locally
+    -From command prompt, navigate to mean directory, then execute "node index.js" 3)Serve Angular in development mode
+    -From command prompt, navigate to mean-stack directory, then execute "ng serve"

 ## Credits